UNISvalbard/Geo-SfM/_sources/content/lessons/l3/overview.md

 - EPSG:4326 corresponds to WGS 84 (used by GPS)
 - EPSG:32633 corresponds to UTM-33N
-- EPSG:40400 is a special wildcard CRS that has no real world meaning (404 pun ;)).
-Usefull for handsamples.
+- EPSG:40400 is a special wildcard CRS that has no real world meaning, e.g., useful for hand samples.
 ```